King Wen of Zhou: Life

-Subsequently, upon returning home Wen secretly began to plot to overthrow King Zhou.
+Subsequently, upon returning home Wen secretly began to plot to overthrow Di Xin.
 In his first year as Overlord of the West, he settled a land dispute between the states of Yu and Rui, earning greater recognition among the nobles.
 One anecdote claims that the rulers of Yu and Rui became ashamed of their dispute once they entered Zhou territory and saw its people sharing their farmlands and caring for the elderly.
 It is by this point that some nobles began calling him "king".
 The following year, Wen found Jiang Ziya fishing in the Pan River and hired him as a military counselor.
 He also repelled an invasion of the Quanrong barbarians and occupied a portion of their land.
-The following year, he campaigned against Mixu (密須, now Xinmi in Henan), a state whose chief had been harassing the smaller states of Ruan and Gong, thus annexing the three of them.
+The following year, he campaigned against Mixu (密須, now Lingtai County in Gansu), a state whose chief had been harassing the smaller states of Ruan and Gong, thus annexing the three of them.
 The following year, he attacked Li, a puppet of Shang, and the next year he attacked E, a rebel state opposed to Shang, conquering both.
 One year later he attacked Chong, home of Hu, Marquis of Chong, his arch-enemy, and defeated it, gaining access to the Ford of Meng through which he could cross his army to attack Shang.
 By then he had obtained about two thirds of the whole kingdom either as direct possessions or sworn allies.
 That same year he moved his administrative capital city one hundred kilometers east from Mount Qi to Feng, placing the Shang under imminent threat.
 The following year, however, the Overlord of the West died before he could cross the Ford.
 Nonetheless, other sources suggest he died in battle during the Zhou campaign against the Shang.
 The Chinese long preserved a tradition that he had been buried in Cheng, a tribe and city annexed by the Zhou, located between the Jing and Wei Rivers in what is now Xianyang, Shaanxi.